noelmace/blog-posts-and-stuff/mocha-shared-behaviors/index.md

 ## Keep it simple, stupid!
 (KISS) <a name="kiss"></a>

-To reiterate: **over-engineering is one of the main dangers when defining shared behaviors in your tests**!
+In short: **over-engineering is one of the main dangers when defining shared behaviors in your tests**!

-I believe the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle#In_software_development) is the top principle to keep in mind when you write tests.
+I believe the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle#In_software_development) is the key principle to keep in mind when you write tests.
 Think [YAGNI](https://martinfowler.com/bliki/Yagni.html) (short for "You Ain't Gonna Need It")!
 Do not add a functionality before it's **necessary**!
 In most cases, [_Worse is better_](http://dreamsongs.com/WorseIsBetter.html)!

 KISS is at the core of all good engineering.
 But when it comes to testing, it's its FUSION REACTOR CORE :bomb:!